Motion made, and Question proposed, That this House do now adjourn.—(David T. C. Davies.)

 I absolutely agree with my hon.
 Friend.
 The Mayor of London has considerable powers and influence over the roads in the capital.
 The Department for Transport cannot direct a local authority to halt a scheme, but the local authority in the area of the hon.
 Member for Ealing Central and Acton could do that itself and make changes to it.

-People are asking about the letter that was sent to every local authority from the Secretary of State for Transport, and what it actually means.
+People are asking about the letter from the Secretary of State for Transport that was sent to every local authority, and what it actually means.
 Is that just him huffing and puffing, or does it translate into anything?
-Secondly, people do not like the term “rat run”.
-They feel it is insulting to describe getting between A and B in the most direct way, and reducing emissions, as “rat running” if they live there.
+People also do not like the term “rat run”.
+They feel it is insulting to describe travelling between A and B in the most direct way, and reducing emissions, as “rat running” if they live there.

 I will respond to the hon.
 Lady’s point about the letter from the Transport Secretary.
 I think she is referring to the fact that we have already delivered one tranche of funding, and those authorities that have demonstrated genuine plans to consult local communities and embrace good design principles will receive a second tranche, or in some cases more funding than their indicative allocation.
 Authorities that have not been able to demonstrate that to the same extent will receive less, and in some cases considerably less.
 We in the Department want to take people with us.
 We recognise the benefits of cycling and walking schemes, and where those have been delivered successfully, which they have been in many areas up and down the country, they have delivered considerable benefits to the local environment, the local economy, and local communities.
 That is a good thing, and we want to back it.

 In the time remaining to me—literally 30 seconds—let me say that I am grateful for the opportunity to discuss this important issue, and I would be delighted if the hon.
 Lady would like to write to me or meet me.
 I will also invite other colleagues who have responsibility for some of the other areas to which she has referred in this debate.